-Susan Abuhalwa on: The right to protect Palestine
+The right to protect Palestine

-Susan Albulhawa — renowned Palestinian author of “Mornings in Jenin” (2006) and “Against the Loveless World” (2019) — gave the following remarks during an Aug.
+Susan Abulhawa — renowned Palestinian author of “Mornings in Jenin” (2006) and “Against the Loveless World” (2019) — gave the following remarks during an Aug.
 23 webinar on “Mobilizing a military intervention to stop the genocide in Gaza.”

 I want to talk about the psychology of the moment we’re in.
 I’m going to blow through a lot, in the interest of time.
 But I hope that folks can at least use the contours for further discussion and organizing.